-I will highlight some of the incoherences that are creating instability in the non-proliferation regime and a path to coherence that simultaneously reduces threat and strengthens non-proliferation efforts.
-These steps will also reveal as irrational the baiting of the US in international forums by countries hostile to US interests.
+I will highlight some of the incoherencies that are creating instability in the non-proliferation regime, and a path to coherence that simultaneously reduces threat and strengthens non-proliferation efforts.
 The path to stability and security is a return to promoting the pursuit of collective security through the rule of law.
 In the field of nuclear weapons, this translates - among other things - into fulfilling the existing legally mandated disarmament responsibilities that remain unaddressed by the nuclear weapon states.
 It is simply impractical and hypocritical for some to say that nuclear weapons are morally acceptable for them to possess and even threaten to use, and evil for others to attempt to acquire.

-With this in mind, allow me to address the perception, common in Washington and reflected in the Subcommittee's questions, that the NPT is failing.
+With this in mind, allow me to address the perception, common in Washington, that the NPT is failing.
 Looking at the NPT's good record over the past three and one-half decades, it is hard to understand the basis for the perception.
-It is true that three states that stayed outside the treaty from its inception in 1970 have acquired arsenals, Israel, India, and Pakistan.
+It is true that three states that stayed outside the treaty have acquired arsenals, Israel, India and Pakistan.
 This is unfortunate, but it is also a problem that predated the NPT.1

 In contrast to these three, other states have changed their policies over time, renounced nuclear weapons and joined the treaty.
 For example, South Africa relinquished its small arsenal and Brazil and Argentina gave up weapons-relevant programs.
 China and France accepted the NPT disarmament obligation in joining the treaty as declared nuclear weapon states in 1992.
 The vast majority of states have complied with the obligation of non-acquisition.
-Serious efforts to acquire nuclear weapons in violation of the treaty are known to have occurred only in a handful of cases, Iraq and Libya, where programs have been reversed, and North Korea.
+Serious, demonstrated efforts to acquire nuclear weapons in violation of the treaty are known to have occurred only in a handful of cases, Iraq and Libya, where programs have been reversed, and North Korea.